 What do the single rows of data represent? |

-Represents a single event at either:
+A single event at either:

 |